 At an election held within the District on November 7, 2006, voters within the District authorized a total of \$30,500,000 in aggregate principal amount of new money unlimited tax bonds for water, wastewater and drainage facilities.
-The Bonds constitute the fourth installment of new money unlimited tax bonds issued by the District.
-After the issuance of the Bonds, the District will have \$23,320,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for water, wastewater and drainage facilities.
-Additionally, at the election held in the District on November 7, 2006, the voters within the District also approved a total of \$45,750,000 in aggregate principal amount of unlimited tax refunding bonds, of which \$42,905,000 remains authorized but unissued.
-Additionally, at the election held in the District on November 7, 2006, the voters within the District approved the issuance of \$1,915,000 in aggregate principal amount of unlimited tax new money bonds for the acquisition and construction of parks and recreational facilities, all of which remain authorized but unissued.
-The District currently has outstanding \$2,660,000 Unlimited Tax Refunding Bonds, Series 2015, and \$1,575,000 Unlimited Tax Bonds, Series 2016 (collectively, the "Outstanding Bonds.")
+The Bonds constitute the fifth installment of new money unlimited tax bonds issued by the District.
+After the issuance of the Bonds, the District will have \$19,820,000 aggregate principal amount of remaining authorized but unissued unlimited tax new money bonds for water, wastewater and drainage facilities.
+Additionally, at the election held in the District on November 7, 2006, the voters within the District approved a total of \$45,750,000 in aggregate principal amount of unlimited tax refunding bonds, of which \$42,905,000 remains authorized but unissued, and \$1,915,000 in aggregate principal amount of unlimited tax new money bonds for the acquisition and construction of parks and recreational facilities, all of which remain authorized but unissued.
+The District currently has outstanding \$2,560,000 Unlimited Tax Refunding Bonds, Series 2015; \$1,570,000 Unlimited Tax Bonds, Series 2016; and \$2,600,000 Unlimited Tax Bonds, Series 2018 (collectively, the "Outstanding Bonds.")

 The Bonds are issued pursuant to the terms and provisions of the Bond Order, Chapters 49 and 54 of the Texas Water Code, as amended, and Article XVI, Section 59 of the Texas Constitution.
-The issuance of the Bonds has been approved by an order of the TCEQ.
+The issuance of the Bonds has been approved by an order of the TCEQ dated May 7, 2019.